The deadline to submit nominations for the 2017-2018 Honorific Awards cycle has now passed.

 William Dameshek Prize

-Named after the late William Dameshek, MD, a renowned hematologist, past president of ASH, and the first editor of Blood, the William Dameshek Prize is awarded to an individual who has made a recent outstanding contribution to the field of hematology.
+The William Dameshek Prize, named for the late William Dameshek, MD, a past president of ASH and the original editor of Blood, recognizes an early- or mid-career individual who has made a recent outstanding contribution to the field of hematology.
 Both nominees and nominators for this award must be ASH members.

 E. Donnall Thomas Lecture and Prize